This tree type loses its leaves in the fall.

 What is an acorn?

-This tall tree at maturity is found near the playground.
-It has brown flaky bark with white or green underneath, alternate leaf arrangement, and a cluster of fluffy brown seeds.
+This tall tree was found near the riverbank behind Mastery HS.
+It has brown flaky bark with green or white underneath, alternate leaf arrangement, and a cluster of fluffy brown seeds.
+It had a unique growth pattern thanks to living along a river.

 This is the most common leaf arrangement you will find in NJ.